project-chip/certification-tool-cli/README.md

 The project dependencies are managed with [Poetry](https://python-poetry.org).
 To add a new dependency, run `poetry add <package-name>`.

+#### Checking Dependencies

+The project dependencies may be scanned to look for known vulnerabilities or conflicts for all the poetry packages configured.
+For that, run the following command after the tool installation to verify the current status of the required dependencies:

+-  `poetry run python ./scripts/check_deps.py`

 ### Linting and formatting